Alexandra Daddario: 2000s–2014: Early work and recognition

-2016–2020: Breakthrough
+2015–2020: Breakthrough

+Daddario played a supporting role in the 2015 blockbuster disaster film San Andreas.
+The same year, she made a cameo appearance in the pilot of the Fox comedy series The Last Man on Earth and a guest appearance on American Horror Story: Hotel as a fictionalized version of designer Natacha Rambova.

 In 2016, Daddario had a supporting role in the Nicholas Sparks romantic drama film The Choice, directed by Ross Katz.
-Daddario subsequently starred as one of the leads in the film adaptation of Baywatch (2017).
-She played Summer Quinn, who was portrayed by Nicole Eggert in the original television series.
-That same year, Daddario portrayed Kate Jeffries in the road trip comedy The Layover (2017), directed by William H. Macy.
+She then starred in the 2017 film adaptation of Baywatch as Summer Quinn, who was portrayed by Nicole Eggert in the TV series.
+The same year, Daddario portrayed Kate Jeffries in the road trip comedy The Layover (2017), directed by William H. Macy.

 In 2018, Daddario appeared in the music video "Wait" by Maroon 5 and starred as Avery Martin in the romantic comedy When We First Met, opposite the film's co-writer Adam DeVine.
-Daddario made a cameo appearance as a scuba diver in Rampage, directed by San Andreas filmmaker Brad Peyton, but her scenes were cut from the final film.
+She made a cameo appearance as a scuba diver in Rampage, directed by Brad Peyton, but her scenes were cut from the film.
 Daddario starred as Constance Blackwood in We Have Always Lived in the Castle, a film adaptation of Shirley Jackson's mystery thriller novel of the same name.
-Daddario also starred in the psychological thriller Night Hunter, which premiered at the LA Film Festival on September 28, 2018.
+She also starred in the psychological thriller Night Hunter, which premiered at the LA Film Festival on September 28, 2018.
+Daddario portrayed Jade in the first season of the CBS All Access series Why Women Kill.
 In 2019, Daddario starred in and produced two films, the romantic comedy Can You Keep a Secret?, based on the novel of the same name by Sophie Kinsella, and the horror thriller We Summon the Darkness, directed by Marc Meyers.

 In 2020, Daddario provided the voice of Lois Lane in the superhero animated film Superman: Man of Tomorrow and starred in the noir film Lost Girls & Love Hotels.
 She also appeared in Songbird, the first film shot in Los Angeles during the COVID-19 pandemic.

-2021–present: The White Lotus and mainstream recognition
+2021–present: Focus on television

 In 2021 she appeared in the HBO social satire series The White Lotus and the film Die in a Gunfight.
-For her performance in the former, she received widespread critical acclaim alongside the rest of the cast, with The Hollywood Reporter declaring that her performance "should redefine how audiences and casting directors see her."
+For her performance in the former, she received widespread critical acclaim alongside the rest of the cast, with The Hollywood Reporter writing that her performance "should redefine how audiences and casting directors see her."
 She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie in 2022.

 Daddario starred in the 2022 coming-of-age film Wildflower.
 Beginning in 2023, she starred in the AMC series Mayfair Witches, based on the Anne Rice novel series Lives of the Mayfair Witches.

 Personal life

-Since 2019, she has been in a relationship with producer Andrew Form.
+On May 13, 2021, Daddario confirmed that she was in a relationship with producer Andrew Form.
 On December 2, 2021, they announced their engagement.
-The pair married in June 2022.
+They married in June 2022.
+In July 2024, Daddario announced she was pregnant after previously suffering a miscarriage.
+On October 31, 2024, Daddario announced on Instagram the birth of her first child.